 Snowshoe/Ski in the Southwest Area.
 Rent snowshoes in Mineral, Chester, Redding, or Chico before heading into the park.
 The steep terrain in this area creates some phenomenal views.
 Ridge Lakes, Diamond Peak, and Forest Lake (off the Brokeoff Mountain Trail) are good options for skiing or snowshoeing.
 Visitors traveling off the highway in this area should be avalanche aware.
 Watch a video about winter/snowy spring in the Southwest Area or view a guide to Southwest Area winter routes.

 Explore the Kohm Yah-mah-nee Visitor Center.
-The visitor center at the Southwest Entrance is open Wednesday through Sunday, 9 am to 5 pm through April.
+The visitor center at the Southwest Entrance is open daily, 9 am to 5 pm through April.
 The visitor center is open daily beginning May 1.

 Snow camp at the Southwest Campground.
 The only park campground open at this time is the Southwest Walk-in Campground, which is either camping on the snow or in a vehicle in the Kohm Yah-mah-nee Visitor Center parking area.
 Manzanita Lake Campground is scheduled to open May 24.

 Camp Outside the Park in lower elevation areas including the surrounding Lassen National Forest (LNF).
-Select campgrounds in LNF are tentatively scheduled to open as early as late-April and early-May.
+Select campgrounds in LNF open as early as late-April and early-May.
 Additional LNF campgrounds are anticipated to open for Memorial Day weekend and then in June.

 What to Do: June-July